elpekenin/access_kb/README.md

 ---
- _This file contains some icons that may not render with your font, **don't worry!**_
+⚠️ _This file contains some icons that should render on GitHub, but **don't worry!** if they don't_

- While all the source and documentation I've developed is written on English, the report is on Spanish to be presented at my University, I might translate it on the future
+📝 While all the source and documentation I've developed is written on English, the report is on Spanish to be presented at my University, I might translate it on the future

 ---